BertHav/WOTS-dBA-meter/README.md

 ## Demo project setup

-The demonstration project was tested on a STM32L072 microcontroller, such as found on the WOTS board, with a ICS4343 MEMS microphone connected to the I2S port.
+The demonstration project was tested on a STM32L072 microcontroller, such as found on the WOTS board, with a ICS43434 MEMS microphone connected to the I2S port.

 The UART module is used for printing results to a computer terminal (MCU to PC direction only).

 ## Build and run

-1. The project uses the STM32CubeIDE.
+1. The project uses the STM32CubeIDE for building the elf file.

+2. Use STM32CubeProgrammer to programm the STM32L072

+3. Open the elf file in the debug directory

+4. Change UART to USB to enable the upload in DFU mode

+5. Press on the WOTS the reset button while holding, press the boot button.

+6. Release the reset button before the boot button.

+7. The WOTS device is now in DFU mode.

+8. Check if the port is set to USB1 or press the refresh button beside the Port field.

+9. Press the Download button to upload the elf.

-2. The program continually print SPL and peak sound amplitude.
+10. The program continually print SPL and peak sound amplitude to UART riser on the PCB.

-3. The build result (elf) is output to a directory named debug.

 WARNING changing the ioc file and generate new code will corrupt the main.c and main.h file.